aosabook/500lines/modeller/chapter.md

 By making the `Node` class extensible in this way, we can add new types of shapes to the scene without changing any of the other code for scene manipulation and rendering.
-Using the node concept to abstract away the fact that one `Scene` object may have many children is known as the Composite Design Pattern.
+Using the node concept to abstract away the fact that one `Scene` object may have many children is known as the Composite design pattern.

 ### User Interaction